TLS Oracles (zkTLS): Liberating Private Web Data with Cryptography

 Whilst PADO Labs’ protocol can be extended to TLS 1.3, the above protocols do not provide explicit security support for TLS 1.3.
 Therefore, DIDO and DiStefano propose an optimized solution for TLS 1.3 websites.
 While DIDO uses semi-honest 2PC, DiStefano relies on maliciously secure 2PC, similar to DECO.
 The authors of DiStefano note that the use of semi-honest 2PC must be applied carefully to prevent loss of security.

-Other projects, such as zkPass and Crunch, whose whitepapers do not mention the research outlined above, are also noteworthy. zkPass enables users to selectively and privately validate their private web data to the Web3 world.
+Another project, Crunch, whose whitepaper does not mention the research outlined above, is also noteworthy.
 Crunch is an ETHDenver hackathon winner that focuses on reducing the cost of the MPC (to allow for more participants and thus greater security) by shifting as much of the security burden as possible from the MPC component to zero-knowledge Risc0 proofs.
 They support TLS 1.3.

 Recent projects where the verifier acts as a proxy in between the client and the server